Catheyexcel/LITA-Capstone-Project/README.md

 ### Key Metrics
 ---
-Listed below are some of the major metrics calculated using Microsoft Excel and the formulas employed
+Below are some key metrics calculated using Microsoft Excel, along with the formulas used.

 ```
 Average Sales per Product =
 Total Revenue by Region =
 ```
+## Visualization
+### Analysis, Visualization and Inference
+---